 - Search the name of the app to find its leftovers.

-- Drag and drop all the leftover files to the Trash Bin and empty them.
+- Drag and drop all the leftover files into the Trash Bin and empty them.

 Method 4.
 Use Third-Party Mac App Uninstaller

 Some free Mac app uninstallers will help you easily pick out the old/large programs with leftover files to have a quick and complete erase.
 Besides, it will be safer than the way of manually deleting.

 Some of these third-party apps will provide you with an easy-to-use interface, with which you can drag an app to know all its related files.
 And you can easily remove all your selected files with 1 click.